 Utilities versus Treasury yields

-Higher interest rates are also expected to dent utilities given their heavy capital expenditure requirements.
-Utilities (XLU) (VPU) usually carry large amounts of debt on their books.
-Higher interest rates increase utilities’ debt-servicing costs, which ultimately hurts their profitability.
+Higher interest rates dent utilities due to their heavy capital expenditure needs.
+Utilities (XLU) usually carry large amounts of debt on their books.
+Higher interest rates increase utilities’ debt-servicing costs, which ultimately damages their profitability.